Music of Spain: Crossover with Latin American markets

-During the 1960s and early 1970s, tourism boomed, bringing yet more musical styles from the rest of the continent and abroad.
-However, it wasn't until the 1980s that Spain's burgeoning pop music industry took off with a cultural movement known as La Movida Madrileña.
-Once derivative of Anglo-American musical trends, contemporary Spanish pop began developing its own original music, encompassing all contemporary popular genres, from electronica and Euro disco, to homegrown blues, rock, punk, ska, reggae, hip-hop and others.
-Artists like Enrique Iglesias and Alejandro Sanz have become successful internationally, selling millions of albums worldwide and winning major music awards such as the Grammy Award.
 As Spanish is commonly spoken in Spain and most of Latin America, music from both regions have been able to crossover with each other.
 According to the Sociedad General de Autores y Editores (SGAE), Spain is the largest Latino music market in the world.
 As a result, the Latin music industry encompasses Spanish-language music from Spain.
 The Latin Academy of Recording Arts & Sciences, the organization responsible for the Latin Grammy Awards, includes music from Spain including a category for Best Flamenco Album with voting members living in the country.
-Spanish singer Julio Iglesias holds the world record for being the best-selling Male Latin Artist of all time.